GEODE-project/perdido-geoparsing-notebook/README.md

 Data courtesy the [ARTFL Encyclopédie Project](https://artfl-project.uchicago.edu/), University of Chicago.

-This work was supported by the [ASLAN project](https://aslan.universite-lyon.fr/) (ANR-10-LABX-0081) of Université de Lyon, within the program « Investissements d’Avenir » (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
+This work was supported by the [MSH Lyon St-Etienne](https://www.msh-lse.fr/) and the [ASLAN project](https://aslan.universite-lyon.fr/) (ANR-10-LABX-0081) of Université de Lyon, within the program « Investissements d’Avenir » (ANR-11-IDEX-0007 and ANR‐16‐IDEX‐0005) operated by the French National Research Agency (ANR).